 Personally, I’ve struggled with the scope of it all.
-The reality for some is utter devastation: precious lives lost, people losing jobs, domestic violence rates through the roof, mental health struggles, the future uncertain.
+The reality for some is truly devastating: precious lives lost, people without work, domestic violence rates through the roof, mental health struggles, the future uncertain.
 We know and love a number of immunocompromised people, people who have undergone chemotherapy or have respiratory illness, for whom this situation presents very real and terrifying possibilities.

 Of course, as humans are wont to do, there’s been a lot of looking for the silver lining, a lot of ‘pandemic positivity.’
 Sometimes, perhaps, a bridge too far.
 On a particularly naive, privilege-laden Instagram post by a well-known Australian, I saw a comment in response bemoaning, “Global pandemic, death and destruction – but sure, make it spiritually enlightening.”
 There’s some merit to that cynicism, I think.
-I’m certainly trying to balance an outlook of optimism, of gratitude for our privilege of health and safety, with a healthy dose of reality – that this is a truly hellish chapter for humanity.
+I’m certainly trying to balance an outlook of optimism, of gratitude for our privilege of health and safety, with a healthy dose of reality.

-Also worrying has been the relentless push for productivity.
+The relentless push for productivity has also been confronting.
 Posts about how to make the most of your time at home by cramming it full of short courses, Marie Kondo-ing your wardrobe or – the holy grail! – writing the next literary masterpiece.
 We always find ways to shame and guilt ourselves, don’t we?
 Even in the midst of a global pandemic!
 There’s nothing wrong with any of that, of course, if you’re truly in that energy space.
 But if you’d rather just binge watch Tiger King and stuff your face full of Easter eggs (been there), if you’re doing the bare minimum and finding comfort in getting back to basics – books and early nights and baking – that’s perfectly okay too.
 As I keep reminding myself, this is a hugely unsettling, unusual time.

 Unsurprisingly, through this experience, I’ve had good days and bad days.
 Days when I’ve felt as heavy as a boulder, days when I’ve been skittish with anxiety and days when – honestly – it’s been quite lovely to be cocooned at home reading, resting and baking apple cakes (this one is delicious, by the way).
 Our daily morning walk around our neighbourhood – our only escape for the day – has been amplified.
 I notice every breath of wind on my skin, every note of woodsmoke pluming in the air, every splendid shade of autumn colour.
 No wonder – there is nowhere else to be and no rush to get there.